hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 prior to installing local plugins which have been defined within the local Vagrantfile.

+## `VAGRANT_LOCAL_PLUGINS_LOAD`

+If this is set Vagrant will not stub the Vagrantfile when running `vagrant plugin` commands.
+When this environment variable is set the `--local` flag will not be required by `vagrant plugin` commands to enable local project plugins.

 ## `VAGRANT_NO_PARALLEL`

 If this is set, Vagrant will not perform any parallel operations (such as